 Sustainable and responsible investing

-Companies are evaluated and screened based on their ESG risk and sustainability credentials.
+Companies are evaluated and screened based on their ESG risk and sustainability credentials with a particular emphasis on scrutinizing controversial business practices.

 Selection of companies with the intention to generate returns alongside social and environmental impact.